Do Foundational Audio Encoders Understand Music Structure?: Foundational Audio Encoder

 \subsection{Supervised Learning}

-\textit{PANNs}~\cite{AE_PANNs}\footnote{\url{https://github.com/qiuqiangkong/audioset\_tagging\_cnn}} and \textit{PaSST}~\cite{AE_PaSST}\footnote{\url{https://github.com/kkoutini/PaSST}} are both trained in a supervised manner on the audio tagging task using AudioSet dataset, with PANNs using a CNN-based architecture and PaSST using a Transformer-based architecture.
-PaSST has a frame rate of 20 Hz, while PANNs can only obtain one feature for 10 seconds of input.
-PANNs has another model fine-tuned for the sound event detection task~\cite{task_sound_event_detection} including music, which can obtain features with a frame rate of 3.125 Hz.
-PANNs and PaSST are used as a metric to evaluate the quality of generated signals~\cite{metrics_audioldm,metrics_specmaskfoley}.
+\textit{PANNs}~\cite{AE_PANNs}, a CNN-based model, and \textit{PaSST}~\cite{AE_PaSST}, a Transformer-based model, are both trained in a supervised manner on the audio tagging task using AudioSet~\cite{dataset_audioset}.
+PaSST has a frame rate of 20 Hz, while PANNs provides only a single feature vector per 10-second input.
+The above two models are used as a metric to evaluate the quality of audio generative models~\cite{metrics_audioldm,metrics_specmaskfoley}.
+PANNs has another model fine-tuned for the sound event detection task~\cite{task_sound_event_detection}, which can obtain features with a frame rate of 3.125 Hz.